 A student who has failed ("D," "F," "WF," or "U") two (2) nursing courses, whether at a 2- or 4-year institution (including Albany State University or the former Darton State College), will be ineligible for admission.
-Consideration may be given if the failures occurred over 3 years prior to application for admission or if the student has obtained an LPN or RN license since the two previous nursing course failures.
-An interview for appeal must be made in writing to the Department of Nursing's Admission, Progression, and Retention Committee and submitted to the Department of Nursing at the time of application or after the second failure.
+Consideration may be given if the failures occurred over 3 years prior to application for admission or if the student has obtained a paramedic certification or LPN license since the two previous nursing course failures.